 There is a lot of misinformation on cellulite, due to a mix of urban myth and marketing BS.
-And there are many things that you should not waste time doing, listed below.
+And there are many things that you should not waste time doing, all 26 of them listed below.

-But for goodness’ sake, the one thing you should definitely not do is believe those impossible types on Instagram that promise you a “body transformation” in one to four (usually very expensive, usually monthly) sessions.
-Even they know that such “transformations” are a lie, hence their shameless use of intentionally fake “before and after” photos, to justify the exorbitant cost of their ridiculous “miracle” treatments.
+But for goodness’ sake, the one thing you should definitely not do is believe those impossible types on Instagram that promise you a “body transformation” in one to four monthly sessions at £350-£800 per area.

-Sometimes the more pathetic the treatment / the more ignorant the practitioner / the more low-spec the machine is, the higher the cost / the more impressive the (fake) “before and after pictures” / the more outrageous the claims are.
+Sometimes the more ignorant the practitioner and the more low-spec their equipment is, the more fake the “before and after pictures” and the more outrageous the claims are.

-The gist of the story is simple: if there was such an easy solution, nobody with a couple of grand in their pocket and three-four hours to spare would have cellulite, and everyone would know about that amazing miracle.
+The gist of the story is simple: if there was such an easy solution, nobody with a couple of grand in their pocket and three-four hours to spare to visit a clinic would have cellulite, and everyone and their dog would know about that amazing miracle.